Nafis

 The Nafis award is given to private sector establishments that excel in hiring UAE nationals.
 It also honours talented Emiratis in the private sector, who prove to be an effective force in various economic sectors.
 Read more about the Nafis award and the steps to apply.

-The ‘Industrialists Program’
+The ‘Industrialists Programme’

 Teaching Specialists’ Programme